-- Food is not allowed in classrooms and other carpeted areas, such as hallways and the auditorium. - Drinks - o Only water is allowed in classroom areas. - Outside water bottles are allowed, as long as they are clear, with a lid that seals - o Other Drinks purchased in the building, (such as Mountain Dew KICKSTART or coffee) with sealable lids, are permissible within the building.
-All other drinks must be consumed in the cafeteria/commons.
+- Food is not allowed in classrooms and other carpeted areas, such as hallways and the auditorium. - Drinks - o Only water is allowed in classroom areas. - Outside water bottles are allowed, as long as they are clear, with a lid that seals - o Drinks purchased in the building, with sealable lids, are permissible within the building.
+All other drinks must be consumed in the cafeteria.